-Amazon SEO is search engine optimization to make your products on and off Amazon.
+Amazon SEO is search engine optimization to get your products seen on and off Amazon.
 Read our complete guide on improving discoverability.Nov 17, 2020 Ashley Kochans

 How to Choose Keywords for AmazonGary Stevens